thebachchaoproject/i-rodeserver/README.md

 ```
 $ python3 manage.py runserver
 ```
-it should return something like:
+It should return something like:
 ```
      System check identified no issues (0 silenced).
      February 11, 2016 - 01:12:36